CDR plasma model

 Specifying transport algorithm

-To specify the transport algorithm, modify the flag CdrPlasmaGodunovStepper.transport
+To specify the transport algorithm, modify the flag CdrPlasmaGodunovStepper.transport, and set it to semi_implicit or euler.

 Everything else is an error.